-A number of bodies aside from NRE Tasmania have responsibility for the management and regulation of Tasmania's freshwater resources.
+A number of bodies aside from NRE Tas have responsibility for the management and regulation of Tasmania's freshwater resources.
 Areas managed include water pollution, domestic water supply and the public health issues associated with the provision of drinking water.

 The material below provides a summary of each agency's responsibilities and provides sources of further information.